 - Trimipramine (Surmontil)

 SSRI stands for selective serotonin reuptake inhibitor.
-Cymbalta is an SSRI.
-This means that the medication works inhibiting the body’s reuptake of serotonin to the degree that elevates the mood without flooding the body with the chemical, which can be deadly.
-The exact way the medications accomplish this is not known, so since duloxetine is an SSRI, users cannot be certain exactly how the medication works on their body.
-Duloxetine SSRI is just one of many medications in its class.
+SSRIs work by inhibiting the body’s reuptake of serotonin to the degree that elevates the mood without flooding the body with the chemical, which can be deadly.

 It is important to note that there are other subclasses of antidepressants, but they tend to be less common.
 Still, users should learn more about them so they can evaluate which medication is best for them.
 For example, they might want to consider Cymbalta vs. Effexor to avoid certain side effects.